WebAssembly/spec/spectec/test-prose/TEST.md

 4. Assert: Due to validation, ($Externval_type(externval) is xt_I)*.
 5. Let instr_D* be $concat_(instr, $rundata_(i_D, data*[i_D])^(i_D<|data*|)).
 6. Let instr_E* be $concat_(instr, $runelem_(i_E, elem*[i_E])^(i_E<|elem*|)).
-7. Assert: Due to validation, start? is of the case START.
+7. Assert: Due to validation, start is of the case START?.
 8. Let (START x)? be start?.
 9. Let moduleinst_0 be { TYPES: $alloctypes(type*); FUNCS: $funcsxv(externval*) ++ (|s.FUNCS| + i_F)^(i_F<|func*|); GLOBALS: $globalsxv(externval*); TABLES: []; MEMS: []; ELEMS: []; DATAS: []; EXPORTS: []; }.
-10. Assert: Due to validation, data* is of the case DATA.
+10. Assert: Due to validation, data is of the case DATA*.
-11. Assert: Due to validation, table* is of the case TABLE.
+11. Assert: Due to validation, table is of the case TABLE*.
 12. Let (TABLE tabletype expr_T)* be table*.
-13. Assert: Due to validation, global* is of the case GLOBAL.
+13. Assert: Due to validation, global is of the case GLOBAL*.
 14. Let (GLOBAL globaltype expr_G)* be global*.
-15. Assert: Due to validation, elem* is of the case ELEM.
+15. Assert: Due to validation, elem is of the case ELEM*.
 16. Let (ELEM reftype expr_E* elemmode)* be elem*.
 17. Let instr_S? be (CALL x)?.
 18. Let z be { LOCALS: []; MODULE: moduleinst_0; }.